 Using the Pyramid Principle to build better PowerPoint presentations

-The answer is by using the Pyramid Principle, a method for improving clarity of communications created by former McKinsey consultant Barbara Minto.
+One framework successfully used by business professionals is the Pyramid Principle, a method for improving clarity of communications created by former McKinsey consultant Barbara Minto.
 Minto spent decades training McKinsey recruits on how to use this technique, eventually publishing her work in her book, The Pyramid Principle.

 What is the Pyramid Principle?